Source Tells ESPN's Stephen A. Smith Ben Simmons 'Doesn't Work, Doesn't Listen' And Is 'Constantly Babied'

 PHILADELPHIA (CBS) — It was a heartbreaking end to the 2021 NBA season in South Philadelphia.
 The 76ers lost Game 7 to the Atlanta Hawks in the Second Round of the NBA Playoffs Sunday night.

 Ben Simmons’ future in Philadelphia immediately became a hot topic, as his offensive skills were almost nonexistent throughout the Hawks series.
-ESPN’s Stephen A. Smith reports that a source “very, very close” to the situation in Philadelphia says Simmons “doesn’t work, he doesn’t listen, and everybody around him is family, and he’s constantly babied.”READ MORE: Sunshine To Fill Philadelphia Region Making For Beautiful Wednesday
+ESPN’s Stephen A. Smith reports that a source “very, very close” to the situation in Philadelphia says Simmons “doesn’t work, he doesn’t listen, and everybody around him is family, and he’s constantly babied.”READ MORE: How Philadelphia Became The Birthplace Of Black Music Month

 "I just received a text from somebody very, very close to the situation in Philadelphia about Ben Simmons. … ‘He doesn’t work, he doesn’t listen, and everyone around him is family, and he’s constantly babied.’"